-423-763 Educational Psychology Of Teaching The Gifted: Alternative Learning Approaches For The Gifted -- 3 cr This course is designed to help present and future educators acquire the knowledge and skills necessary to accommodate the various learning needs of gifted students.
-The course will explore the psychological rationale of educational approaches which allow high ability students to learn faster and in greater depth.
-The course includes a comprehensive review of theoretical models, their applications and the research-support base behind each model.
+423-763 Educational Psychology Of Teaching The Gifted: Alternative Learning Approaches For The Gifted -- 3 cr This course will explore the psychological rationale of educational approaches which allow high ability students to learn faster and in greater depth.
+The course includes a comprehensive review of theories and models related to learning and motivational characteristics and needs of gifted learners, and of the research base underlying the applications of those theories and models.
 Prereq: 480-426/626 or consent of instructor.